chrisroadmap/climateforcing/README.rst

 geometry: quick and dirty area-weighted mean
 --------------------------------------------
-For when you relly want to know the global mean but don't want to think or download anything much.
+For when you relly want to know the global mean but don't want to think too hard or download anything much.
 (Works nicely with `aprp`).

 solar: time-mean solar zenith angle